KxSystems/docs/docs/basics/ipc.md

 - If the server rejects the credentials, it closes the connection immediately.
 - If the server accepts the credentials, it sends a single-byte response which represents the common capability.

-Kdb+ recognizes these capability bytes:
+kdb+ recognizes these capability bytes:

 byte | effect
 :---:|------------------------------------------------------